 Suppose you approach Perpetio looking for mobile development services.
 Where do we start?
 Of course, we first gather as much information about the future project as possible.
 We’ll arrange an initial intro call to learn about your idea and see how our team can help you.

 Okay, but what if you’re already in the stages of app development when you contact us?
 That’s great, too!
 While some clients have prepared documentation, others only have a vague idea of what they want to see – and both cases are welcome.
-Our role is to suggest the most appropriate methods and tools for your project no matter what stage you’re in.
+Our job is to suggest the most appropriate methods and tools for your project no matter what stage you’re in.
 We can even engage our experts, be it a UI/UX designer, a developer, or a QA specialist, to offer advice on the best approach for reaching your outlined goal.
+It's also the time when the role of business analysis in app development is crucial: a professional BA can analyze the market, determine your competitive advantage, and build an effective product concept.

 During our initial discussion, we ask many questions to gain a clear picture of the task ahead.
 Some might include: